PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 Madaidan recommends that you disable [unprivileged user namespaces](https://github.com/sangam14/CloudNativeLab/blob/master/LXC/Linux%20Containers/User_namespaces.md) due to the [significant attack surface for privilege escalation](https://madaidans-insecurities.github.io/linux.html#kernel).
 However, some software such as Podman and LXC relies on unprivileged user namespaces.
 If you wish to use such software, do not disable `kernel.unprivileged_userns_clone`.
 Note that this setting does not exist in the upstream kernel and is added downstream by some distributions.

 If you are using Kicksecure or Whonix, most of this hardening is included by default.
 If you are using Debian, you should consider [morphing it into Kicksecure](https://www.kicksecure.com/wiki/Debian).
-On other distributions, you can copy the configuration file from [my repository](https://github.com/TommyTran732/Linux-Setup-Scripts/blob/main/etc/sysctl.d/99-workstation.conf).
+On other distributions, you can copy the configuration file from [Tommy's repository](https://github.com/TommyTran732/Linux-Setup-Scripts/blob/main/etc/sysctl.d/99-workstation.conf).

 #### Boot Parameters